Last Updated on May 6, 2026 by Bibhu Ranjan Mund, MPH

 What Is Worm Infestation?

-An infection of intestinal parasites includes worm infestation, which is an infection caused by pinworms, whipworms, hookworms, and roundworms.
+An infection of intestinal parasites includes worm infestation, which is caused by pinworms, whipworms, hookworms, and roundworms.
 The parasites penetrate the body with contaminated food, water, soil or lack of proper hygiene.

 Age Groups Most Affected by Worm Infections